nusmodifications/nusmods-blog/_posts/2017-12-26-nusmods-r-rethought-redesigned-rewritten-reborn.md

 ## Performance and Infrastructure

-- The timetable page loads almost instantly thanks to caching of both assets and data.
+- The timetable page loads almost instantly thanks to caching of both assets and data
-- Aggressive caching of resources.
+- Aggressive caching of resources
-- Reduced loading time and payload by half.
+- Reduced loading time and payload by half
-- Time to interactive greatly improved.
+- Time to interactive greatly improved

 *Many thanks to [Li Kai](https://github.com/li-kai) and [Yangshun Tay](https://github.com/yangshun) for their work on the performance and infrastructure aspects of NUSMods R.*